ARM-software/psa-api/doc/crypto/api/ops/pake.rst

 In SPAKE2+, the Prover uses the `PSA_PAKE_ROLE_CLIENT` role, and the Verifier uses the `PSA_PAKE_ROLE_SERVER` role.

-The key passed to the Prover must be a SPAKE2+ key-pair, which is derived as recommended in :secref:`spake2p-registration`.
+The key passed to the Prover must be a SPAKE2+ key pair, which is derived as recommended in :secref:`spake2p-registration`.
-The key passed to the Verifier can either be a SPAKE2+ key-pair, or a SPAKE2+ public key.
+The key passed to the Verifier can either be a SPAKE2+ key pair, or a SPAKE2+ public key.
-A SPAKE2+ public key is imported from data that is output by calling :code:`psa_export_public_key()` on a SPAKE2+ key-pair.
+A SPAKE2+ public key is imported from data that is output by calling :code:`psa_export_public_key()` on a SPAKE2+ key pair.

 Both participants in SPAKE2+ have an optional identity.
 If no identity value is provided, then a zero-length string is used for that identity in the protocol.